SayandipDutta23/ScreenSearch/README.md

 # MovieLand React App

-MovieLand is a simple React web application that allows users to search for movies using the Open Movie Database (OMDB) API.
+ScreenSearch is a simple React web application that allows users to search for movies using the Open Movie Database (OMDB) API.
 Users can enter a movie title in the search bar, and the app will display a list of movies that match the search term.
 Each movie is presented in a card format, showing its title, release year, and type.
 If the movie has a poster, it will be displayed; otherwise, a placeholder image will be shown.

 ## Features